 A bachelor’s degree in computer science or a similar field is often needed.
 Some positions also require a master’s degree.
 However, some positions only require an associate’s degree in conjunction with adequate experience.
 The job usually involves working in an office environment.
 Some travel may be necessary in order to meet with various departments or clients.

 - Document database schemas and models, including functions, tables, and stored procedures as well as data dictionaries.

 - Monitor databases and apply patches, execute scripts, and create backups to ensure access and the consistency of data.

 - Support and maintain software to interface with databases.

 Database Engineer Job Listings

 Popular Skills for Database Engineer

-Survey results suggest that Database Engineers put a wide range of professional skills to use.
-Most notably, facility with Oracle 11g, Data Warehouse, and PL/SQL are correlated to pay that is significantly above average, leading to increases of 43 percent, 26 percent, and 24 percent, respectively.
-Skills that are correlated to lower pay, on the other hand, include C# Programming Language, Transact-SQL, and MySQL.
-Most people experienced in Microsoft SQL Server also know PL/SQL.
+Survey results suggest that Database Engineers use a fairly large toolkit of professional skills.
+Most notably, facility with Oracle 11g, PL/SQL, and Data Warehouse are correlated to pay that is significantly above average, leading to increases of 48 percent, 29 percent, and 28 percent, respectively.
+Skills that seem to negatively impact pay include C# Programming Language, MySQL, and Transact-SQL.
+It is often found that people who know Microsoft SQL Server are also skilled in PL/SQL.